Hi, I’m Jeremy

 about me

-I’m a game designer from Seattle with experience designing systems and mechanics for my own games using the Unity engine and programming languages such as C# and JavaScript.
+I’m a game designer and developer from the San Francisco Bay Area now living in Seattle.
+I design and build systems and mechanics for my own games using the Unity engine and programming languages such as C#.

 (i’m the one in the jacket)